sharnellgraham/AI_chatbox/README.md

 - Real-time messaging: Messages are sent and received instantly without requiring a page refresh.
 - Typing indicator: When the assistant is processing a message, a typing indicator is displayed to indicate that a response is being generated.
-- Message history: The chatbox keeps track of previous messages and displays them in the conversation history.
 - User-friendly interface: The chatbox has a clean and intuitive interface for ease of use.

 ## API Integration